Back

 Grapefruit Juice – This is probably one of the more commonly known food-drug interactions because of its ability to interact with such a large number of drugs, even over-the-counter products.
 Once a drug enters your body, it’s broken down or metabolized.
 Grapefruit juice, however, can prevent your body from breaking down medication, causing it to stay in your body longer.
 This enhances the drug’s effect and can lead to a toxic reaction.
 If you take blood pressure medication, antidepressants, statins for high cholesterol, or organ transplant medication, be careful ingesting any grapefruit juice.

-Bananas – Yes, they’re a good source of potassium, but if you take angiotensin-converting enzyme (ACE) inhibitors to lower blood pressure, be careful.
+Bananas – Yes, they’re a good source of potassium, but if you take angiotensin-converting enzyme (ACE) inhibitors like atorvastatin (Lipitor being one of the common brands prescribed) and lisinopril to lower blood pressure, be careful.
 ACE inhibitors cause the body to retain excess potassium that your kidneys would normally flush out.
 As a result, eating bananas or other potassium-rich foods while taking an ACE inhibitor can cause your body to have too much potassium.
 This can result in serious heart complications.

 Milk – You shouldn’t wash down certain antibiotics with milk or take them alongside other dairy products, such as cheese or yogurt.
 Dairy products lessen the effects of some antibiotics, including Cipro (ciprofloxacin), Levaquin (levofloxacin), and Avelox (moxifloxacin).
 This is because they bind with the medicine and inhibit their absorption in the bloodstream.